Why Do Some Lavender Wax Melts Cause Reactions and Others Don’t?

 CLP (Classification, Labelling, and Packaging) regulations are like a safety guide for products containing potentially sensitive ingredients.
 They ensure that labels clearly list any chemicals that might pose a risk for people with allergies or sensitivities.

-Essential Oils Be aware of toxicity many essential oils can be toxic to pets, causing serious health problems even with minimal exposure.
-It's best to avoid using essential oils in areas where pets have access, and never apply them topically.
+| Essential Oils | Some essential oils are known to be harmful to pets, even at low exposure levels.
+For this reason it’s sensible to avoid using essential oils in areas pets can access, and never apply them directly to an animal. |

-Fragrance Oils Minimise risks while often less concentrated than essential oils, fragrance oils can still potentially cause irritation in pets.
-Always use them in well-ventilated areas and observe your pet closely for any signs of discomfort.
+| Fragrance Oils | Minimise risks — while often less concentrated than essential oils, fragrance oils can still potentially cause irritation in pets.
+Always use them in well-ventilated areas and observe your pet closely for any signs of discomfort. |

-Know Your Pet As a pet owner, you know your furry companions best.
-Any changes in their behaviour or signs of irritation after using a fragrance product should be taken seriously – stop using the product immediately.
+| Know Your Pet | As a pet owner, you know your furry companions best.
+Any changes in their behaviour or signs of irritation after using a fragrance product should be taken seriously — stop using the product immediately. |

-Important If you're concerned about pet safety with a specific fragrance or essential oil, always consult your vet.
+| Important | If you're concerned about pet safety with a specific fragrance or essential oil, always consult your vet. |